Introduction

 validation.password.length = Password can''t be shorter than {0} characters and longer than {1}

-files.total = There {0,choice,0#are no files|1#is one file|1<are {0,number,integer} files}.
+files.total = There {0, choice, 0#are no files|1#is one file|1<are {0,number,integer} files}.

 In particular:

-• {0} and {1} are ways of passing parameters
+• {0}, {1} … are ways of passing parameters (there can be any)

-• there’s a powerful way of specifying variations like singular/plural (choice format)
+• there’s a powerful way of specifying variations like singular/plural (choice format):

 In production, files are reloaded every 600 seconds (10 minutes) to pick up changes.